 To receive a CDL, you must pass knowledge and skills tests.
 This training will assist you in preparing to pass the written and road tests.
-Classes are conducted every month.
+Classes are conducted during the weekdays as well as weekends to accommodate individual schedules.
 Certificates are presented upon successful completion of the training.
-Trucking recruiters are available to meet with students to provide information regarding job opportunities.
-Contact the CDL office for more information, call 256-260-2462.
+Trucking recruiters and employers are available to meet with students to provide information regarding job opportunities.
+Contact the CDL office for more information, 256-260-2462 or visit www.calhoun.edu/CDL